 Stool Color Changes Topic Guide

 Stool Color Changes: Stool color changes and textures to black, tarry, sticky, red, maroon, clay-colored, gray, pale, and yellow can have a variety of causes.
-Causes include pancreatitis, cancers, medication, changes in diet, and other conditions.
+Causes include hemorrhoids, pancreatitis, tumors, alcohol abuse, liver disease, cystic fibrosis, celiac disease, cancers, Crohn's disease, ulcerative colitis, diverticular bleeding due to diverticulitis, medication, changes in diet, and other conditions.
 Treatment of changes in stool color depend on the cause.

 Must Read Articles:

 Colon Cancer The human colon is a muscular, tube-shaped organ measuring about 4 feet long.
 It extends from the end of your small bowel to your anus.
 Most colon cancers start as adenomatous polyps that turn into adenocarcinomas.
 Colon cancer is typically diagnosed through a colonoscopy or other type of endoscopic procedures.
 Treatment methods include surgery, radiation, and chemotherapy.

 - Chronic Constipation: Causes and Ways to Find Relief